Arts & Culture

 What Is Playwriting?

-Playwriting is the craft of writing scripts for theatrical performance.
-Learn about structure, dialogue, and what separates stage writing from prose.
-Discove...
+Playwriting is the art and craft of writing scripts intended for live theatrical performance.

 What Is Poetry?